The Regret Trade

 Along with the escalation from ‘strikes’ to ‘conflict’ to ‘regional war’ the markets have begun to take notice.

 What we saw this morning was the telltale signs of a ‘de-risking event’ where pretty much anything that wasn’t oil or a dollar bank account started to get puked.
-Classic ‘scramble for liquidity’ perhaps best evidenced less by stocks (which you could also chalk up to the impact from higher energy prices and/or deteriorating growth conditions) but precious metals.
+Classic ‘scramble for liquidity’ perhaps best evidenced less by stocks (which you could also chalk up to the impact from higher energy prices and/or deteriorating growth conditions) but the sell off in precious metals and the surge in the dollar.

 Gold (in dollars) falling as folks liquidate their recent winners.
 Korean favorites like SK Hynix down more than 12% overnight as people look at the chart and go ‘eh, get me out.’
 This is what I call the ‘regret’ trade, as people who didn’t appreciate how real the conflict was reprice their book and start thinking about what it means if this lasts more than a news cycle.